 ERIC GRAVE / SCIENCE PHOTO LIBRARY ERIC GRAVE / SCIENCE PHOTO LIBRARY

-Light micrograph showing mitosis (cell division) in a whitefish cell, where two daughter cells with with equal & identical chromosomes are produced by cytoplasmic cleavage of the parent cell.
-The cell is in anaphase, the stage of mitosis when the two chromatids that comprise each chromosome separate and begin to migrate to opposite poles of the spindle apparatus, the structure that mediates their movement as cell division proceeds.
+Light micrograph of a whitefish cell undergoing a mitotic cell division, where two daughter cells with equal & identical chromosomes are produced by cytoplasmic cleavage of the parent cell.
+The cell is in metaphase, a stage where the chromosomes appear dark red, aligned at the centre of the mitotic spindle, the structure that mediates their movement and separation as mitosis progresses.
 Magnification: x315 at 35mm size.
-Reference: MICROCOSMOS, figure 6.23c, page 122.
+Reference: MICROCOSMOS, figure 6.23b, page 122.

 Model release not required.
 Property release not required.